 It is not possible to prevent headlice infestation.
 Children of primary school age should be examined regularly at home using a nit comb to identify infestation early as prompt treatment helps prevent further spread.

-Do not use chemicals regularly in an attempt to prevent an infestation occurring; this simply encourages the emergence of resistant strains of lice.
+Do not use chemicals regularly to prevent an infestation occurring; this simply encourages the emergence of resistant strains of lice.